Courage to Create Change: A Reflective Retreat

 - Provide participants with tools to develop relational trust and leadership within their workplaces and communities; and beyond into their personal lives as both family members and contributing citizens.

-Wonderfully partnered Grace Williams, Founder of Citizen Tasmania, this retreat is for developing the ‘gentle’ in all activists.
+Wonderfully partnered with Grace Williams, Founder of Citizen Tasmania, this retreat is for developing the ‘gentle’ in all activists.